Decompositions with atoms and molecules for variable exponent Triebel-Lizorkin-Morrey spaces: Introduction

 \section{Introduction}

-This paper is a continuation of \cite{CK18}, where we have introduced and presented some properties of the Triebel-Lizorkin-Morrey spaces ${\mathcal E}^{s(\cdot),\u}_{\p,\q}(\Rn)$, which mix two recent trends in the literature, in this case starting from the Triebel-Lizorkin spaces $F^s_{p,q}(\Rn)$:
+This paper is a continuation of \cite{CK18}, where we have introduced and presented some properties of the Triebel-Lizorkin-Morrey spaces ${\mathcal E}^{s(\cdot),\u}_{\p,\q}(\Rn)$, which mix two recent trends in the literature, in this case starting from the Triebel-Lizorkin spaces $F^s_{p,q}(\Rn)$: {\Roman{enumi}} \begin{enumerate} \item on one hand, one \emph{Morreyfies} them in some way, that is, replace the $L_p(\Rn)$ spaces in their construction by Morrey spaces $M^u_p(\Rn)$; \item on the other hand, one makes the parameters $s$, $p$, $q$ and $u$ variable. \end{enumerate}